GTMStack

 Complex Negotiations

 Negotiation requires reading emotional cues, understanding unstated priorities, managing ego, and making real-time trade-offs between competing objectives.
 No current AI agent can do this well.
-Even the best language models lack theory of mind in the way required for high-stakes negotiation.

 Relationship Building

 The foundation of enterprise sales is trust between people.
 An AI agent can schedule meetings, prepare talking points, and follow up with relevant resources after a conversation.
-It cannot build the kind of relationship that makes a buyer take your call when they’re evaluating five other vendors.
+It can’t build the kind of relationship that makes a buyer take your call when they’re evaluating five other vendors.

 Strategic Planning